trrahul/densepose-video/README.md

 --wts https://s3.amazonaws.com/densepose/DensePose_ResNet101_FPN_s1x-e2e.pkl
 --input-file filename
 ```
-Note: Requires about 4GB VRAM
+Note: Requires about 4GB VRAM.

 If you use ResNet101_FPN_s1x model, you need more than 4GB of memory.
 If you have only 4GB use ResNet50_FPN_s1x.